-Loaded with plenty of fresh veggies, tender rotini, cubes of cheddar and spicy dressing, this corn and black bean salad will be the star of any potluck or summer barbecue.
+Loaded with plenty of fresh veggies, tender rotini, cubes of cheddar, and spicy dressing, this corn and black bean pasta salad will be the star of any potluck or summer barbecue.

-Another favorite southwest salad recipe is steak fajita pasta salad.
+Another favorite southwest pasta recipe is steak fajita pasta salad.
 It has all the flavor of steak fajitas, and it’s easy to make for a quick summer meal!!